 Employees can be helped through this period of change by giving them access to a range of learning materials that will support them with the emotional turmoil and practical skills needed to navigate the new environment.
 Here at Learning Pool, we have a number of different ready-made courses that can support your employees through this time; namely, Change Management, Conference Call Etiquette, Email Stress, Emotional Intelligence, Healthy Lifestyles, Learning and Managing Change and Transition, Time Management, Mental Health Awareness, Personal Resilience, Remote Working and Stress Awareness – to name a few!

 Many schools have very quickly recorded lessons with integrated tasks for children to carry out and pushed these out to students.
 L&D professionals and other departmental leaders could easily consider recording a variety of short videos which might provide vital emotional support and coaching to employees during challenging times.
 This medium could also be a more personal way of keeping employees up to date on news and generally engaged with the rest of the business.
 If your organization has a Learning Experience Platform, then these can easily be distributed and tracked so there is no better time than now for more learning, and this is not only from a corporate training point of view but in your personal life too.
 So, go on; learn to play that Ukulele you asked for at Christmas, bake that first batch of bread or get focused on learning how to grow your own veg.
 There is no better time than now to concentrate on your own self-development.

-Learning Pool has created a COVID-19 essentials library to help fight the business impact of the current pandemic, by maintaining performance and delivering results through elearning.
+Learning Pool has created a Future of Work library to help fight the business impact of the current pandemic, by maintaining performance and delivering results through elearning.

 Louise is Learning Pool’s Director of People and Performance.
 She started her career in the financial industry with Bank of Ireland and Deutsche Bank, in a variety of roles before moving to HML in Derry in 2004 in an operational process role.